 Zach Dorminey

 My name is Zach Dorminey.
-I am a first year Master’s student in Geography at the Department of Geography and Sustainability at the University of Tennessee, Knoxville (UTK).
+I am a first year PhD student in Geography at the Department of Geography and Sustainability at the University of Tennessee, Knoxville (UTK).
 I am focusing on quantitative methods in geographical information systems (GIS).

 Background